ntaraujo/kivy-easier/README.md

 More details about the installation [here](https://github.com/ntaraujo/kivy-easier/blob/master/INSTALL.md).

 ## 😎 Start using
 Yes, it is ready.
-Use as if you are on linux systems
+Open a new cmd or Powershell instance and use as if you are on linux systems

 #### 1. Access your project directory
 ```
 cd C:\Users\You\Documents\YourProject
 ```
 Note: The path cannot have spaces

-Note: this is for Powershell or cmd, not bash

 #### 2. Create buildozer.spec file
 ```